omerAF/CTFs/kalmar2023/2Cool4School/README.md

 ### A Ticket to Another Service

 So we might be able to get a ticket to another service.
-What can we do with it though?
+What can we do with it?

-We still haven't tried to attack the validation process, so lets put ourselves in the developer's shoes and try to think about how they'd implement it.
+We still haven't tried to attack the ticket validation process of `grade.chal-kalmarc.tf`, so lets put ourselves in the developer's shoes and try to think about how they'd implement it.

 In pseudocode, it might be implemented in a way resembling:
 ```python